lvgl/lvgl/docs/README.md

 disp_drv_register(&disp_drv);
 ```

+You can configure the driver for different operation modes.

 #### Using internal buffering (VDB)
-The graphics library works with an internal buffering mechanism to to create advances graphics features with only one frame buffer.
-The inter buffer is called VDB (Virtual Display Buffer) in its size can be adjusted in lv_conf.h.
+The graphics library works with an internal buffering mechanism to create advances graphics features with only one frame buffer.
+The internal buffer is called VDB (Virtual Display Buffer) and its size can be adjusted in lv_conf.h.
-When `LV_VDB_SIZE` not zero then the internal buffering is used and you have to provide a function which flushes the buffers content to the display:
+When `LV_VDB_SIZE` not zero then the internal buffering is used and you have to provide a function which flushes the buffers content to your display:
 `disp_drv.disp_flush = my_disp_flush;`

 In the flush function you can use DMA or any hardware to do the flushing in the background, but when the flushing is ready you **have to call `lv_flush_ready()`**

 #### Using harware acceleration (GPU)
+If your MCU supports graphical acceration (GPU) then you can use it in the following way.
+(Using GPU is totally optional)
-The `mem_blend` and `mem_fill` field of a display driver is used to interface with a GPU.
+The `mem_blend` and `mem_fill` fields of a display driver is used to interface with a GPU.
-`disp_drv.mem_blend = my_mem_blend;  /*blends two color arrays using opacity*/`
+`disp_drv.mem_blend = my_mem_blend;  /*Blends two color arrays using opacity*/`
-`disp_drv.mem_fill = my_mem_fill;    /*fills an array with a color*/`
+`disp_drv.mem_fill = my_mem_fill;    /*Fills an array with a color*/`

 The GPU related functions can be used only if internal buffering (VDB) is enabled

 #### Unbuffered drawing
-It is possible to draw directly to a framebuffer via two functions:
+It is possible to draw directly to a framebuffer when the internal buffeering is dispabled (LV_SDB_SIZE = 0).

 `disp_drv.disp_fill = my_mem_blend;  /*fill an area in the frame buffer*/`
 `disp_drv.disp_map = my_mem_fill;    /*copy a color_map (e.g. image) into the framebuffer*/`

+Keep in mind this way during refresh some artifacts can be visible because the layers are drawn after each other.
+And some high level graphics features like anti aliasing, opacity or shadows aren't available in this configuration.

+If you use an external display controller which supports accelerated filling (e.g. RA8876) then you can use this feature in `disp_fill`

 ### Input device interface
-To set up an input device an 'lv_indev_drv_t' variable has to be initialized:
+To set up an input device an `lv_indev_drv_t` variable has to be initialized:
 ```c
 lv_indev_drv_t indev_drv;
 lv_indev_drv_init(&indev_drv);     /*Basic initialization*/